 Peter H. Reynolds' storybook, "The Dot," is the book that started it all.
 Check it out for "the story of a girl who begins a journey of self-discovery after a caring teacher challenges her to 'make her mark.'"

-If it's within your means, your local school system likely has an art program that could use your help.
-Consider donating unused office supplies, and other things around your home, that could be useful to the students in your local art program.
+If it's within your means, your local school system may have an art program that could use your help.
+Consider donating unused office supplies or other things around your home as "found art" that students might want to explore for projects.

 Why We Love International Dot Day

 Depending on how philosophical you'd like to get, a dot can represent nearly anything.
-We use them for punctuation, to convey when one thought ends, and another might begin.
+We use them for punctuation, to convey when one thought ends and another begins.

-When you go down deep enough, every piece of art is just a different arrangements of dots.
-This is really obvious with techniques like pointillism, but in our digital world, it's easy to see that every image is a collection of pixels, which when isolated, are all their own individual dots.
-They're kind of like the atoms of the art world!
+When you go down deep enough, every piece of art is just a different arrangement of dots as in the artistic technique, pointillism.
+But in our digital world, it's easy to see that every image is a collection of pixels, which when isolated, are merely a collection of individual, digital dots.
+Let's think of them as the "atoms" of the art world!

-There's almost nobody on this planet who can't celebrate International Dot Day.
-Anyone can draw a dot, and anyone can make their mark.
+Anybody on the planet can celebrate International Dot Day.
+This is because everybody can draw a dot and make their mark.
+Period.